ModelingValueGroup/jdclare/org.modelingvalue.jdclare/README.md

 	}

-##### What does this example do??
+##### What does this example do?

-In this example the rule for property child in the Element class dclares if its own number less then the required depth (initially set to 3) a child Element with a number incremented by 1, and this is done recursively.
+In this example the rule for property *child* in the Element class dclares if its own number less then the required depth (initially set to 3) a child Element with a number incremented by 1, and this is done recursively.
 So this child Element 'creates' if its number less then required depth a child Element with a number incremented by 1, and so on.
 You can change the depth by typing a number.

-The property element in the RecursiveUniverse dclares an object Element with key 0 in the RecursiveUniverse.
+The property *element* in the RecursiveUniverse dclares an object Element with key 0 in the RecursiveUniverse.
 The constant annotation on the property means that this property never changes.